rohitvpgawli/speech-assistant-openai-realtime-api-node/Readme.md

 ## 🚨 Troubleshooting

-- **ngrok URL changes**: Update Twilio webhook configuration
+- **ngrok URL changes**: Always update your Twilio webhook configuration after restarting ngrok.
-- **OpenAI API limits**: Check usage and billing
+- **OpenAI API limits**: Check your usage and billing in the OpenAI dashboard.
-- **Hindi font issues**: Ensure proper UTF-8 encoding
-- **Email not received**: Verify Resend API key and recipient email
+- **Email not received**: Verify your Resend API key and the recipient email address in `.env`.
-- **No greeting**: Check OpenAI Realtime API access
+- **No greeting / Call fails**: Ensure you have granted access to the OpenAI Realtime API for your key.

 ## 📞 Production Deployment

 For production use:
-1. Deploy to a cloud service (Heroku, Railway, etc.)
+1. Deploy to a cloud service (e.g., Railway, Render, Heroku).
-2. Use environment variables for all secrets
+2. Use environment variables for all secrets.
-3. Set up proper logging and monitoring
+3. Set up proper logging and monitoring.
-4. Configure rate limiting
-5. Update Twilio webhook to production URL
+4. Update the Twilio webhook to the final production URL.

 ---

-**Rolling Feast Voice Assistant** - Bringing the warmth of Hindi hospitality to every call! 🍜📞
+**Rolling Feast Voice Assistant** - Professional, multilingual service for every call. 🍜📞